from typing import Any, Dict, Hashable, List, Optional, Set, Tuple, Union

 -------

-A list of linear Gaussian CPDs.
+A CPD or list of Linear Gaussian CPDs.

 Examples